jwoogerd/Improvise/paper/Improvise.md

 associated with the payoffs for every player.
 Game trees may either be *continuous* or *discrete*.
 In discrete game trees, there are a fixed number of edges for a finite set of moves, in continuous trees the set of moves is potentially infinite and is defined by a continuous function.
+A player is said to be playing an *optimal* strategy when she traverses the game tree in such a way that she achieves her maximum payoff available at the final leaf node.

 Thus, in Hagl a full game is represented as an instance of the Game type class: